ucdavisdatalab/workshop_intro_to_remote_computing/chapters/05_cluster-computing.md

 What is Slurm?
 --------------

-Terms to define: partition, node (+ head node), workload manager, job priority, multi-threaded, parallel
+Terms to define: cluster, node (+ head node), workload manager/job scheduler, job priority, multithreaded, parallel, Slurm

 Slurm describes computations at three different levels of granularity.
 From smallest to largest, they are: